ericvolp12/jetstream/README.md

   - An absent cursor or a cursor from the future will result in live-tail operation
   - When reconnecting, use the `time_us` from your most recently processed event and maybe provide a negative buffer (i.e. subtract a few seconds) to ensure gapless playback

+### Compression

+Jetstream supports `zstd`-based compression of messages.
+Jetstream uses a custom dictionary for compression that can be found in `pkg/models/zstd_dictionary` and is required to decode compressed messages from the server.

+`zstd` compressed Jetstream messages are ~56% smaller on average than the raw JSON version of the Jetstream firehose.

+The provided client library uses compression by default, using an embedded copy of the Dictionary from the `models` package.

+### Examples

 A simple example that hits the public instance looks like:

 ```bash